-Dr. Restrepo, a board-certified dermatologist, is available for appointments Tuesdays-Fridays.
+Dr. Restrepo, a Board Certified Veterinary Dermatologist is available for appointments Tuesdays-Fridays.

 She graduated from University Of Florida College Of Veterinary Medicine in 2003 and subsequently completed a one-year internship in small animal medicine and surgery at Animal Medical Center in New York.
 She then practiced small animal medicine and surgery in Miami, Florida where she gained further experience in dermatologic conditions and utilized her fluent Spanish language skills.
 This led to her acceptance of a dermatology residency position at the University of California at Davis, in 2005.
 During the residency program, Dr. Restrepo received the American College of Veterinary Dermatology Resident Research Award for her clinical research which she also presented in Germany and Italy.
 In 2009, Dr. Restrepo reached the culmination of her extensive training and became a board-certified Diplomate of the American College of Veterinary Dermatology.
 Since then, Dr. Restrepo continued to work in California, Florida, and Australia.